 — Use tool-based static analysis to find incorrect usage of obscure language features and to determine that features forbidden by coding standards are not used.

-NOTE: Consistency in coding is desirable for each of review and maintenance.
+NOTE Consistency in coding is desirable for each of review and maintenance.
 Therefore, the desirability of the particular alternatives chosen for inclusion in a coding standard does not need to be empirically proven.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider:

 — Removing or deprecating obscure, difficult to understand, or difficult to use features;